OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-workbooks.md

 The article [Change formula recalculation, iteration, or precision](https://support.office.com/article/change-formula-recalculation-iteration-or-precision-73fc7dac-91cf-4d36-86e8-67124f6bcce4) provides more context on the recalculation terminology.

 The Excel API also lets add-ins turn off calculations until `RequestContext.sync()` is called.
 This is done with `suspendApiCalculationUntilNextSync()`.
-Use this method when you are editing large ranges without needing to access the data between edits.
+Use this method when your add-in is editing large ranges without needing to access the data between edits.

 ```js
 context.application.suspendApiCalculationUntilNextSync();